 Then it’s time for the entrée of cured Norwegian salmon.
 The intriguing combination of spices, dressing and fresh apple teases the taste buds, sending off pulses of pleasure with each bite.

-If the chef’s aim was to create a melange of contrasting flavors, he has certainly succeeded.
-This is one savory dish that whets our appetite for more!
+If the chef’s aim was to create a melange of contrasting flavours, he has certainly succeeded.
+This is one savoury dish that whets our appetite for more!

 (At this point the butler takes our orders for the main course — either fish or duck.)